modir/using-laminas-framework-book/version2/docs/filters.md

 is determined by the Unicode character properties.
 Thus, the behavior of this function is not affected by locale settings, and it can convert any characters that have 'alphabetic' property, such as A-umlaut (Ä).

-I> If the value provided is non-scalar, the value will remain unfiltered, I> and an `E_USER_WARNING` will be raised indicating it cannot be filtered.
+> If the value provided is non-scalar, the value will remain unfiltered,
+> and an `E_USER_WARNING` will be raised indicating it cannot be filtered.

 Below, a code example showing how to use the @`StringToLower` filter is provided: